 When you hear of the term firewall, you might believe there is only a single type, but that is not the case.
-There are different types of firewalls, and luckily for you, this is something we aim to explain in this article.
-You see, we are going to define each type of firewall that is available for the Windows operating system, but not only that, but we shall also describe their main differences.
+There are different types of firewalls, and luckily for you, we aim to explain them in this article.
+You see, we are going to define each type of firewall available for the Windows operating system, and we shall also describe their main differences.

 What is a Firewall?

 To be clear, a firewall is a network security tool that is designed to monitor incoming and outgoing network traffic.
-Additionally, the firewall is capable of permitting and blocking packets of data based on defined security rules.
+Additionally, the firewall can permit or block packets based on defined security rules.

 Different types of Firewalls